adap/flower/doc/source/quickstart_mxnet.rst

 ---------------------------

 With both client and server ready, we can now run everything and see federated learning in action.
-FL systems usually have a server and multiple clients.
+Federated learning systems usually have a server and multiple clients.
 We therefore have to start the server first:

 .. code-block:: shell